cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 #.
 Run ``sudo systemctl status robot`` to check that the service is running ok (should be green).
 #.
 Reboot with ``sudo reboot 0``

 Step 12.5.
-(Optional, Stanford only) Get Stanford Wifi access
+Get Stanford Wifi access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Once ssh'd into the robot, run ``ifconfig`` and record the ``wlan0`` MAC address.
 This is the MAC address for the WIFI chip.
 It should be a series of hex characters like f0:2f:4b:07:ee:ea.
 #.
 Go to iprequest.stanford.edu on your computer, and make a new registration for the Pi.
 Select other device -> other wired.
 Enter the *Wireless* MAC address you got in step 1.